 Recovery Time: Approx. 4 weeks

-Following massive weight loss which is becoming more common with the growing popularity of bariatric surgery and fitness training drives, a concerning problem of massive skin excess and laxity develops.
-This problem affects primarily the lower body (abdomen, lateral thighs and buttocks) as well as the inner thighs, arms, breasts and face.
-Body lift surgery is the most effective way to dramatically deal with the largest problem of the massive weight loss patient, that of skin excess and laxity of the abdomen, lateral thigh and buttock regions.
+Following massive weight loss, which is becoming more common with the growing popularity of bariatric surgery and fitness training drives, a concern of massive skin excess and laxity develops.
+This affects primarily the lower body (abdomen, lateral thighs and buttocks) as well as the inner thighs, arms, breasts and face.
+Body lift (circumferential lipectomy) surgery aims to deal with the most common concern of the massive weight loss patient, that of skin excess and laxity of the abdomen, lateral thigh and buttock regions.

-Body lift surgery is an extension of the abdominoplasty principle to reverse collapse of the whole flabby mid body including abdomen, hips, thighs and buttocks.
-Because skin tightening and lifting occurs to all these areas, an entire body lift achieves dramatic superior results and return to a youthful figure.
+Body lift (circumferential lipectomy) surgery is an extension of the abdominoplasty principle to reverse collapse of the whole flabby mid body including abdomen, hips, thighs and buttocks.
+Because skin tightening and lifting occurs to all these areas, an entire body lift (circumferential lipectomy) achieves dramatic results.
 The operation is quite large taking around 7 to 8 hours.
-A hospitalisation of 3 to 5 days is usually required with a recovery period of 4 to 6 weeks.
-The results achieved for those who are willing to invest the extra time and effort are, however, dramatic.
+Body lift (circumferential lipectomy) generally requires a hospitalisation of 3 to 5 days with a recovery period of 4 to 6 weeks.
+This is quite an involved procedure and careful time and consideration should be taken by all patients who are considering this procedure.

-An incision in a belt like fashion around the front of the lower abdomen, outer thigh region and upper bottom region is made to remove a large amount of loose skin and fat.
-The operation resembles an abdominoplasty or tummy tuck at the front and is then extended around the sides to the back.
-Once the loose skin is removed, the remaining skin is tightened dramatically.BEFORE AND AFTER PHOTOS
+Dr Drielsma makes an incision in a belt like fashion around the front of the lower abdomen, outer thigh region and upper bottom region to remove a large amount of loose skin and fat.
+The operation resembles an abdominoplasty (or tummy tuck) at the front and extends around the sides to the back.
+The remaining skin tightens dramatically after the removal of the loose skin.BEFORE AND AFTER PHOTOS

-Body Lift surgery is performed under general anaesthetic and takes approximately 7 to 8 hours.
-A device called a pain buster is used to minimize discomfort along the wound lines during the hospital stay.
-Usually 3 to 5 nights are required in hospital.
+Body lift (circumferential lipectomy) surgery is performed under general anaesthetic and takes approximately 7 to 8 hours.
+A device called a pain buster helps minimise discomfort along the wound lines during the hospital stay.
+Body lift (circumferential lipectomy) surgery usually requires Usually 3 to 4 nights stay in hospital.

 Stitches are all absorbable and do not need removal.